philipstanislaus/performant-array-to-tree/README.md

 - `id`: key of the id field of the item
 - `parentId`: key of the parent's id field of the item
+- `maintainStructure`: boolean to keep the current structure of your data.
+Not put it in a `data` field

 Example: